-If the error is not recoverable, memory scrubbing sends an error message to the Light Path Diagnostics feature, which then lights the applicable LEDs to guide you to the damaged DIMM.
-If memory mirroring is enabled, the mirrored copy of the data in the mirrored DIMM is used to refresh the new DIMM after it is
+If the error is not recoverable, memory scrubbing sends an error message to light path diagnostics, which lights LEDs to guide you to the damaged DIMM.
+If memory mirroring is enabled, the mirrored copy of the data in the mirrored DIMM is used to refresh the new DIMM after it is installed.

-• Memory ProteXion reassigns memory bits to new locations within memory when recoverable errors have been detected.
+Memory ProteXion reassigns memory bits to new locations within memory when recoverable errors have been detected.
 When a recoverable error is found by memory scrubbing, the Memory ProteXion feature writes the data that was to be stored in the damaged memory locations to spare memory locations within the same DIMM.

-Removing and replacing a memory card
+Adding and replacing a memory card